yashsaboo/Lucene-Application/ReadMe.md

 7. lucene.search

 ### Project Description
-1. .src/com/tutorialspoint/lucene: The code were imported from [TutorialsPoint](https://www.tutorialspoint.com/lucene/)
+1. .src/com/tutorialspoint/lucene: The code was imported from [TutorialsPoint](https://www.tutorialspoint.com/lucene/)

 2. .src/experimentalFramework: It has all the files which will be used for parsing Pubmed Dataset, generating CSV files out of indexed Pubmed dataset and generating artifical pubmed dataset.
 It can be used in following ways:
 - DocumentProperties.java: Defines a single block of document in a Pubmed Dataset and has following datatypes, along with getters and setters: